ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    adaptation functions inside these edge nodes, such as S3 \[ETH -> (ODU2)] and S18 \[(ODU2) -> ETH].

-   When a 10Gb IP link between R1 and R2 is needed, an EPL service needs to be created, supported by an ODU2 end-to-end connection between transport network nodes S3 and S6, passing through the transport network node S5, which belong to the same PNC domain (single-domain service request):
+   When a 10Gb an IP connection between R1 and R2 is needed, an EPL service needs to be created, supported by a ODU2 end-to-end connection between transport network nodes S3 and S6, passing through the transport network node S5, which belong to the same PNC domain (single-domain service request):